 Property Taxes - Property Taxes are the largest and the most significant source of revenue to the City.
-Current taxes provide \$15,101,463 approximately 26% of the General Fund Revenue.
-The FY13 projected revenue is a significant increase from the FY12 projected revenue of \$14,024,048.
+Current taxes provide \$15,134,375 approximately 27% of the General Fund Revenue.
+The FY14 projected revenue is a slight increase from the FY13 projected revenue of \$15,101,463.
 The increase in revenue resulted from the elimination of the Governor's Tax Credit.
 In addition to the elimination of the tax credit, the citizens who lost their property tax appeals had to pay the full assessed value of their property.
 Property taxes are calculated using a state approved tax digest at millage rates set by the Mayor and Board of Commission.
 Presently, the millage rate for the City of Albany is 9.990 mills.
 One mill represents one dollar of tax for every \$1,000 of taxable value.

-Sales Tax - Sales Tax is the second largest revenue source, with estimated revenue of \$8,600,000 or 15% of the General Fund Revenue.
+Sales Tax - Sales Tax is the second largest revenue source, with estimated revenues of \$8,993,426 or 16% of the General Fund Revenue.
 Sales Taxes are projected based on economic indicators and are collected at 1% of the State sales taxes.
 The Sales and Use Tax Rate in Dougherty County is presently 7%, and is distributed as follows: 4% State, 1% Local Option Sales Tax, 1% Special Purpose Local Option Sales Tax, and 1% Education Local Option Sales Tax.
 The City shares sales tax revenue with the County on a 60:40 basis of countywide collections.
 The State of Georgia limits a jurisdiction to one cent for general purpose.

-Water, Gas & Light Transfer (WG&L) - This is the third largest revenue source for the City of Albany and is estimated at \$9,084,950 or 16% of General Fund Revenue.
-In July of 1993, the City of Albany and WG&L Commission entered into an agreement whereby an amount equal to 7.5% of total metered revenue for the preceding year will be transferred to the City of Albany on an annual basis.
+Water, Gas & Light Transfer (WG&L) - This is the third largest revenue source for the City of Albany and is estimated at \$8,738,573 or 15% of General Fund Revenue.
+In 2005, the City of Albany and WG&L Commission entered into an agreement whereby an amount equal to 7.5% of total metered revenue for the preceding year will be transferred to the City of Albany on an annual basis.
 The transfer includes an additional \$750,000 over the amount established in that agreement, which approximates 7.5% of unmetered revenue.

 The chart on the following page illustrates trends for the General Fund's three major revenue sources.
-Property tax and sales tax revenue have declined since 2005.
+Property tax and sales tax revenue have declined since 2005 as a percentage of the total revenues.
 The WG&L transfer has not experienced major growth over prior years and anticipated revenue has remained flat.
 This demonstrates that the City is becoming increasingly dependent on other taxes, licenses, and user fees.

 The Sanitary Sewer Enterprise Fund is a division of the Public Works Department.
-It represents approximately 14% of the City of Albany's FY 2013 Adopted Budget.
-This fund is projected to generate \$14,692,245 in FY 2013, which is a reduction of \$166,801 from FY12's adopted budget.
-The decrease in revenue is largely due to the reduction of flow from a major manufacturer in Albany.
-The sewer rates have increased by 2% to account for the growth in th Consumer Price Index.
+It represents approximately 14% of the City of Albany's FY 2014 Adopted Budget.
+This fund is projected to generate \$15,482,527 in FY 2014, which is an increase of \$790,282 from FY13's adopted budget.
+The increase in revenue is largely due to the increase in flow from a major manufacturer in Albany.
+The sewer rates have increased by 2.1% to account for the growth in the Consumer Price Index.